apache/cxf/distribution/src/main/release/samples/oauth/README.txt

 3. You have registered client application at the OAuth server, with associated and displayed client identifier, client shared-secret and callback url.
 You will need those on the client side.
 4. Go to OAuth client demo (http://localhost:8080) and provide information about the registered application.
-5. Perform usuall OAuth 1.0 flow steps
+5. Perform usual OAuth 1.0 flow steps